ROCm/HIP/docs/tutorial/reduction.rst

 .. note::

     Neither RDNA- nor CDNA-based AMD hardware provides guaranteed independent progress to lanes of the same warp.
-When targeting NVIDIA hardware, lanes of a warp might execute somewhat independently as long as the programmer assists the compiler using dedicated built-in functions.
-This feature is called Independent Thread Scheduling.
-The HIP headers don't expose the necessary warp primitives and their overloads.

-    Portable applications can still tap into this feature with carefully ``#ifdef`` -ed code, but at this particular optimization level, it's a requirement.
-The code implicitly relies on the lockstep behavior of an ROCm wavefront, but CUDA warps don't share this property.
-You must synchronize all the active lanes of a warp to avoid a data race with some lanes progressing faster than others in the same warp.
+AMD GPUs execute warps in lockstep, meaning all lanes progress together.
+This lockstep behavior simplifies synchronization within a warp, as you can rely on all active lanes executing instructions at the same time without requiring explicit warp-level synchronization primitives.

 Unroll all loops
 ----------------